-Donations received by the College in 2020/21 totalled £2.7m (2019/20 £1.9m).
+Donations received by the College in 2021/22 totalled £4.1m (2020/21 £2.7m).
 The composition of this total was as follows:

 £000s

-Unrestricted income gifts 1,468
+Unrestricted income gifts 1,149

-Restricted income gifts 644
+Restricted income gifts 901

-Gifts for capital projects 56
+Gifts for capital projects 40

-Endowment gifts 525
+Endowment gifts 1,963

-2,693
+4,053

 The College invests its endowment for total return.
-86% of the endowment is invested in the Oxford Endowment Fund ("OEF"), managed by Oxford University Endowment Management.
+87% of the endowment is invested in the Oxford Endowment Fund ("OEF"), managed by Oxford University Endowment Management.
 In normal years, the College has applied a spending rule permitting a maximum transfer of 3.5% of the average closing value of the endowment value over the previous five years.
-However, in response to the adverse financial impact of Covid-19, Governing Body decided to increase the spending rule limit to be equal to the amount of the annual distribution from OEF.